nosas/blog/toonvision/classification/article.md

 The original model architecture was based on a model found in François Chollet's book, "*Deep Learning with Python*".
 After writing this article, I'm sure the model can be improved.
-For instance, the first MaxPooling2D layer should be removed.
+For instance, the first MaxPooling2D layer should be removed and padding should be added to prevent information loss.
 Multiple dropout layers can be added in between the convolutional layers rather than a single layer at the end of the model.
 Stacks of convolutional layers can be added to the model to increase the number of filters.